karthikrk1/IADSA/README.md

 This is a simple project that does an empirical comparison of two O(nlogn) algorithms: namely Merge Sort and Heap Sort (using Java's Priority Queue)
 The following results were obtained. - Merge Sort's running time is better than Heap sort as input size grows.
 The experiment was tested for large inputs (> 1 million) and time was calculated for Heap Sort and Merge Sort.

+The project is implemented using Java Generics - can be used for any type of input.

 Source File: Sort.java

 Short Project 1: